Aerial topdressing: Fieldair

 Lawson Field (1896–1981), a farmer and pilot, converted one of Gisborne Aero Club's de Havilland Tiger Moths, Barbara II, so that Ken Young could drop superphosphate during the week and the club could fly the plane at weekends.
 The arrangement was typical of the system adopted by all early firms; a steep sided hopper was installed in the Tiger Moth's front seat, which the pilot, by pulling a lever, opened the vent at the bottom to release its load.
 When the club complained the hopper could not be removed from the passenger seat without causing structural damage, Field bought Barbara II and started the Gisborne Aerial Topdressing Company on 2 August 1949.
 He calculated his first drop cost £2.10s. per ton of fertiliser, and he was able to charge farmers £5 per ton.
 In September 1949 he became the founding president of the New Zealand Aerial Work Operators' Association, later the Aviation Industry Association of New Zealand.
 In 1951 he renamed the company Fieldair Limited and brought in modern De Havilland Canada DHC-2 Beavers, and in 1955 Lockheed Lodestars and DC-3s.
 Fieldair developed the tractor-mounted hopper loader, adopted throughout the industry, and became the largest topdressing firm in the country by the time of Field's death in 1981.

 Fieldair's logo is a strangled goose.
 According to legend, a hungry Fieldair pilot flying between airstrips saw a single goose which looked like dinner.
 His somewhat hopeful method was to attempt to manoeuvre alongside the bird, side slip into it and grab hold.
 The first few attempts failed and the goose got wise.
 A dogfight developed, and both fliers lost altitude.
 A hundred feet over a gully the goose broke towards the aircraft, and hit the prop, breaking it.
-The pilot force-landed, and concocted a suitable story of a bird strike, which was sadly undone when the farmer requested the company's services, as "You blokes must have the best pilots in the country ... one of your blokes chased this goose around my farm for about a half an hour.
+The pilot force-landed, and concocted a suitable story of a bird strike, which was undone when the farmer requested the company's services, as "You blokes must have the best pilots in the country ... one of your blokes chased this goose around my farm for about a half an hour.
 He must have just missed by inches every tree on my place.
 And to top it off this bloke succeeded in killing the goose and landed to pick it up".
 (Ewing & MacPherson, p182).